-There are hundreds of video cameras on the market, or should I say hundreds of devices that shoot video?
+There are hundreds of video cameras on the market, or perhaps I should say hundreds of devices that shoot video since all of them are not actually cameras.
 Sometimes trying to choose one can be terribly confusing.

 On top of sheer volume, it’s hard to separate the hype from the facts.
 I hear many claims that an expensive video camera is simply unnecessary these days; a cheap one will do just fine.
 Is that true?
 Yes and no.